The experience of the fifth as spiritual experience was the first to be lost to humanity.

 One of those questions was from a man selling “new age” sound healing music his argument for not using A=432 Hz as a legitimate tuning system was that equal temperament used in 440 Hz would not work at 432 Hz and that the latter only works for Pythagorean tuning which although natural, is quite dissonant due to the Pythagorean comma.
 There is no legitimate evidence that Pythagoras used any tonal reference as an absolute as central pitch.

 He stated the age old repeated dogma that equal temperament was the excuse for musicians to unify a standard of concert pitch so they could all be in tune with; this point of belief is certainly valid as a half truth.

-I tried to explain about equal temperament, just, true and werckmeister tunings and the reason why temperament is locked due to the tempering, but I ended up causing instant confusion to the rest of the crowd who had no primer in even the most basic rudiments of musical theory or basic physics, but then when I decided to let the audience hear the difference that was when the excitement began.
+I tried to explain about equal temperament, just, true and werckmeister tunings and the reason why temperaments are locked [due to fourier transform and the logarithmic spiral] due to the tempering, but I ended up causing instant confusion to the rest of the crowd who had no primer in even the most basic rudiments of musical theory or basic physics, but then when I decided to let the audience hear the difference that was when the excitement began.

 For most people and even some musicians, they have never heard of Equal Temperament A=440Hz however they listen to most music in the western world using that arbitrary standard of intonation of harmony in tuning.

 What is Equal Temperament?

 Simply put in non musical non scientific terms, it is a slightly closed sensation of frequency used for music that was introduced a long time ago and due to it’s arbitrary compromise on the sensation of resonance it may possibly induce a dampened perception of the sensation of tone upon the listener.
 When I mean tone, I am referring to what musicians call harmonic intervals, or spacing of time between musical notes called oscillations.